 As the name implies, ethical investing is about investing using ethical principles as a guideline.
 Often, it means filtering out certain types of companies and sectors – usually ‘sin stocks’ like weapons manufacturers, tobacco producers, companies involved in animal testing and so on.

 This type of investing depends on the investor’s views.
 It gives investors the opportunity to channel their money into companies whose practices and values match their personal beliefs, whether these are environmental, political or religious.

 Another aspect of ethical investment to be aware of is that investors may not necessarily be choosing a company based on its investment performance.
 For example, a nuclear company may be a sound financial investment, but is ruled out because of the investor’s stance on nuclear power.
 That’s not to say ethical investors will put money in a poorly performing investment.
 Of course, they will look to make money, but they may rule out certain strong financial performers because they don’t fit their ethical preferences.

 In the early days of ESG and ethical investing, fund managers and investors may have considered it risky to invest in these types of funds or investments.
 That’s no longer the case.
 With a wider range of stocks available to ESG and ethical investors, they can now easily spread the risk to their money, just as with traditional investing.

 What does this type of investment mean for workplace pensions?

 ESG investing means investing money as sustainably as possible in every sense of the word.
 It looks at environmental and social sustainability and makes sure companies have governance in place to improve that sustainability year on year.

-By you choosing a scheme that has a strong ESG investment strategy as a default, or giving your employees the option to invest their pension contributions into ESG or ethical funds, you and your employees can help put pressure on companies to continually improve their position.
+You can make a difference by choosing a scheme with a strong ESG investment strategy as a default or by giving your employees the option to invest their pension contributions into ESG or ethical funds.
+By investing in these ESG funds, you and your employees can help put pressure on companies to continually improve their position.
 And taking steps to make the world a better place to live is good for all of us and future generations.